basho-labs/riak_explorer/DEVELOPMENT.md

 These instructions assume that you have Erlang installed, and Riak installed and started.

-It's also helpful to locate Riak's `basho-patches` directory.
-If your Riak is installed locally from source (or from the Mac OS X app), it will be located at `<path to Riak install>/lib/basho-patches`.
-If you installed it on a server OS from package, see the [basho-patches section](http://docs.basho.com/riak/latest/ops/upgrading/rolling-upgrades/#Basho-Patches) of the online docs.
-This directory allows hot-loading of custom Erlang modules into Riak, and that's exactly the mechanism the Explorer API will be using.

 #### Compile the API code

 1. `make` - Loads and compiles all dependencies (depends on `erl`)

-2. `make rel` - Performs release tasks, creates `rel/riak_explorer`
+2. `make rel` - Performs release tasks, creates `rel/riak_explorer`,
+    where its executable and config files will be located.

 3. `make stage` - Enables faster development cycles; Only needs to be run once to set up lib and static web symlinks